Mathu-lmn/rpemotes_old/README.md

 # Crouching & Crawling

-**Crawling:**

-Server owners can opt in to either overriding the stealth/action animation when pressing the LEFT CONTROL keybind or have players tap LEFT CONTROL twice to switch from stealth to crouch (when enabled in the config.lua file)

 **Crouching:**

 RIGHT CONTROL.
 Players can move forward, back, left and right as well as turning around.
 Press SPACEBAR to switch from stomach to back.
 Pressing RIGHT CONTROL key while running will have the player "dive into" a crouching animation.

+**Crawling:**

+Server owners can opt in to either overriding the stealth / action animation when pressing the LEFT CONTROL keybind or have players tap LEFT CONTROL twice to switch from stealth to crouch (when enabled in the config.lua file)

 # Chat Commands